Ohio St. places Meyer on administrative leave

 "[Athletic director] Gene [Smith] and I agree that being on leave during this inquiry will facilitate its completion.
 This allows the team to conduct training camp with minimal distraction.
 I eagerly look forward to the resolution of this matter," Meyer said in a statement.

+Meyer's contract states that if Ohio State is considering terminating with cause, he has the right to "explain the circumstances with his point of view before termination, unless the circumstances are so heinous that, in Ohio State's reasonable judgment, it would be impossible for [Meyer] to justify his actions."

+Several calls placed by ESPN to Ohio State's Title IX office were not returned Wednesday.

 Shelley Meyer, Urban's wife and an instructor in Ohio State's College of Nursing, was among the coaches' wives who knew that Courtney Smith had reported a domestic violence incident in 2015, Courtney Smith said.
-Smith added that she was never told that Shelley Meyer had told her husband about the allegations at the time.
+Smith added that she was never told that Shelley Meyer had told her husband about the allegations.

+Urban Meyer's relationship with Zach Smith dates to 2001-02, when Smith was a walk-on for Meyer at Bowling Green.
+Smith, the grandson of late Buckeyes coach Earle Bruce, was an intern for Meyer at Florida and joined the head coach at Ohio State in 2012.

-Smith also said that Hiram DeFries, who is the special assistant to the head coach at Ohio State and has been a confidant of Urban Meyer for years, told her in 2009 not to pursue charges against Zach Smith after an incident in Florida.
-Meyer was the Gators' head coach at the time; Smith was an intern on his staff.
+Courtney Smith said that Hiram DeFries, who is the special assistant to the head coach at Ohio State and has been a confidant of Urban Meyer's for years, told her in 2009 not to pursue charges against Zach Smith after an incident in Florida.
+Meyer was the Gators' head coach at the time.

 "[DeFries] said, 'If you don't drop the charges, Zach will never coach again,'" Smith told McMurphy. "'He's never hit you before.
 He was drinking.
 He'll probably never do it again.
 You should think about giving him a second chance.'"